MarkReedZ/mrasyncmc/README.md

 # MrAsyncMC
-Python 3.5+ async Memcached client
+Python 3.5+ async Memcached client that is 3-10x faster than aiomcache

 # Installation